frankrutz/tensorflow/README.md

 # Time needed
 to set up a new development environment in e.g. Google Cloud: 1.5 hours.

+# Example infrastructure
+This container is developed on Google Cloud Zurich
+30 GB harddisk
+n1-standard-4 (4 vCPUs, 15 GB memory)

+You will certainly need less resources to run it, recommended minimum specifications will follow.

 # How to build the container
 Instantiate a centos7 machine on a cloud provider